NeilMacMullen/jumpfs/doc/faq.md

 *go* and *mark* in particular are popular verbs.
 Apologies if you are a golang developer.
 You're free to edit the scripts to change them to suit yourself !

+### How can I find out if there's a newer version with better features?

+Run the `jumpfs_info` command  - it will check for new versions.